phalcon-orphanage/docs/en/reference/validation.rst

     }

-Validation Cancelling
+Cancelling Validations
 ---------------------
-By default, all validators assigned to a field are validated regardless if one of them have failed or not.
-You can change this behavior by telling the validation component which validator must stop the validation:
+By default all validators assigned to a field are tested regardless if one of them have failed or not.
+You can change this behavior by telling the validation component which validator may stop the validation:

 .. code-block:: php